-- If you have questions during the semester, please contact me sooner rather than later.
+• If you have questions during the semester, please contact the instructor sooner rather than later.
 The sooner we resolve the situation and get your questions answered, the sooner you can proceed in the course.
 If the presentation of the material is not clear, please ask.
-Contact information can be found at the top of this syllabus, in the section below and on Blackboard. - The best way to contact me is by e-mail.
+Contact information can be found at the top of this syllabus, in the section below and on Blackboard.